jacobmorrier/fast-er/docs/source/evaluation.rst

 Evaluation
 ==========

-This class enables users to evaluate the accuracy of the parameters of the Fellegi-Sunter model.
+This class allows you to evaluate the accuracy of the parameters of the Fellegi-Sunter model.

 .. currentmodule:: faster.evaluation
 .. autoclass:: Evaluation